wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 - Map the URL `/rango/profile/` to your new `profile()` view.
 - In the base template add a link called *Profile* into the menu bar, preferably with other user-related links.
 This should only be available to users who are logged in (i.e. `{% if user.is_authenticated %}`).

 To let users browse through user profiles, you can also create a users page, that lists all the users.
 If you click on a user page, then you can see their profile.
-However, you must make sure that that a user can only edit their own page!
+However, you must make sure that a user can only edit their own page!

 T> ### Referencing Uploaded Content in Templates
 T>